Skip to content

 back to home

-Friends at the end
+Friends at the End

 ‘Friends at the End’ is a BHS initiative created to make sure that no horse owner or carer has to face the loss of their equine companion alone.

-• Last reviewed: 9th November 2023
+• Last reviewed: 9th October 2024

 Horse And Rider In Countryside Shutterstock 11585581 Horse And Rider In Countryside Shutterstock 11585581